 Here at GameSpew, there’s one thing we love almost as much as video games: LEGO.

-One thing is for sure, though: as video game technology has advanced, so have LEGO games.
-Some of them are still about building and creating (LEGO Worlds, for example) but many of them take us on epic adventures through the many licensed properties that LEGO work with.
+One thing is for sure, though: as video game technology has changed, LEGO games too have advanced.
+Some of them are still about building and creating – take for instance LEGO Worlds – but many of them take us on epic adventures through the many licensed properties that LEGO work with.
 Others challenge our mind, using LEGO as a medium to present us with tough and engaging puzzles.

 With so many LEGO games to choose from, how on earth are you meant to know which ones you should play?
-Never fear – read on to see our picks of the best LEGO games on Xbox.
+Never fear – click on through to see our picks of the best LEGO games on PS4.

 3. LEGO Builder’s Journey